Aconcagua: Your Top Five (Six) Questions Answered

 If you have any questions that remain unanswered, drop us an email at info@climbingthesevensummits.com, and our team can offer one-to-one support to make your climbing dreams a reality.

-If you’re ready to learn what it takes to summit the highest mountain in the world outside of the Himalayas, join us on Wednesday, September 18th, for a live webinar and Q&A session hosted by CTSS Owner Mike Hamill and Senior Guide Nani Stahringer.
+If you’re ready to learn what it takes to summit the highest mountain in the world outside of the Himalayas, check out our webinar and Q&A session hosted by CTSS Owner Mike Hamill and Senior Guide Nani Stahringer.
+During this webinar, Mike and Nani will share how you can physically and mentally prepare for Aconcagua so you can set yourself up for greater success on the mountain.
+From gear and training advice to porters and route selection, if you’ve been eyeing the big A, be sure to tune in!